CharaSar/project2_regen/README.md

 The project is capable of creating a MySQL database (defined in `application.properties`) and populate some sample data (`LoadDatabase.java`) the first time/every time it runs.

 ## Entities implementation

-We implement the entities `Doctor`, `Citizen`, `Appointment`, `Specialty` and `User` that represent the database tables and their fields.
+Implementing the entities `Doctor`, `Citizen`, `Appointment`, `Specialty` and `User` that represent the database tables and their fields.

 ## REST API Documentation

-//cotrollers
+Implementing the appropriate controllers (`CitizenController`, `DoctorController`, `LoggedInUserController`, `RegistrationController`), that define the methods that access the database to fulfill the requested function.

 ## Exceptions & Advices

-//exceptions advices
+Implementing the appropriate exceptions and advices that are throwed when a requested function does not respond with the correct result.

 ## Services

-//dto
+Implementing DTOs (`EditAppointmentDTO`, `NewAppointmentDTO`, `UserRegistrationDTO`) that help concentrate the needed information from various fields and pass them as arguments in the respected services that access the controllers.

 ## Repositories

-## Security

-We also implement the respective DTOs that help us collect data from various entities (`NewAppointmentDTO`, `EditAppointmentDTO` & `UserRegistrationDTO`).

-There is an implementation of the user page (`/pages/user/index.html`) that uses JQuery to retrieve Books and display them.

-The `BookController` implements a CRUD API that uses the `BookReppository` to manipulate data in the database.
+Implementing the respected repositories (`AppointmentRepository`, `CitizenRepository`, `DoctorRepository`, `SpecialtyRepository`, `UserRepository`) that implement the `JPARepository` and make the requested queries to the database through the CRUD API.

 ## Running the project